Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Filtrations and lattices over diamonds

 \subsection{An equivalence for rigid analytic diamonds}

 Suppose $L$ is a $p$-adic field and $X/L$ is a smooth rigid analytic variety.
-Recall from \cref{ss.filtered-vector-bundles-scholzes-functor-M} that there is a fully faithful functor $\mbb{M}$ from filtered vector bundles with connection on $X$ to $\Loc_{\mbb{B}^+_\dR}(X^\diamond)$.
+Recall from \cref{ss.filtered-vector-bundles-scholzes-functor-M} that there is a fully faithful functor $\mbb{M}$ from filtered vector bundles with integrable connection satisfying Griffiths transversality on $X$ to $\Loc_{\mbb{B}^+_\dR}(X^\diamond)$, defined by taking

+on $X_\proet$ and then extending to the $v$-site of $X^\diamond$ as explained in \cref{ss.filtered-vector-bundles-scholzes-functor-M}.
 We will now reinterpret this functor in light of the relation between latticed $\mbb{B}^+_\dR$-local systems and filtrations.